 Only 40% of marketers think they have their marketing in place.
 If you are part of the other 60%, this article is exactly what you need.
-Read on to know all about behavioral segmentation and how it can help you create a delightful user experience.
+Read on to know all about behavioural segmentation and how it can help you create a drive growth.
 It’s time to stop being spammy, stop throwing money on every single user and stop burying your head in the sand.

 My mom loves floral prints and on the other hand, I detest it.
 If I get bombarded with messages related to floral prints, puff! you have just lost me.